odayani/Disk-simulation---index-allocation/README.txt

 int del_block(Block *block --> delete all the data from the block .
 Block *read_block(int position) --> read all the data from the block . void set_block_occupied(int index_of_data_block) --> set information of the block that we take in the bitVector.

---Program Files--
-ex7_final_proj.2021.cpp - contain all the program

---How to compile?--
-compile:
-g++ ex7.cpp -o v1
-run: ./v1

---Input--
-The user can delete or add information from the disk according to the options available in the menu . first, user have to format the disk with the input "2" .

-for example :
-input :
-2
-4
-3
-'FIRST_FILE_NAME'

-explain :
-2 will format the disk .
-4 will open the file on the disk.
-3 will create new file on the disk . this will open a new file with name 'FIRST_FILE_NAME'

---Output--
-index: 0: FileName: A , isInUse: 1